Ted Lasso’s leadership style of servant leadership is rare to see on TV.

 Nathan Shelley roasts all of A.F.C.
 Richmond.

 Nathan’s words, something he didn’t believe was valuable, were the reason A.F.C.
 Richmond won a critical match.
-Hw found a way to speak truth and give constructive feedback to his team.
+He found a way to speak truth and give constructive feedback to his team.
 Everything snowballed for Nathan from here, resulting in my favorite moment of the show.

 Nate being promoted to Assistance Coach.

-Sometimes, the main thing holding people back is believing in themselves.
+Sometimes, the thing holding people back is believing in themselves.
 Great leaders, like Ted, build that belief by supporting their team everyday.

 Lesson 4: Surround Yourself with Experts

 We all know the hook of Ted Lasso – an American Football coach is asked to coach an English football team.

-Ted does not have the skills to succeed, and he’s aware of it!
-This knowledge is one of the reasons why he invests so much in the people around him.
+Ted doesn’t have the skills to succeed, and he’s aware of it!
+So what does he do?

 Ted surrounds himself with experts in English football to make up for his weaknesses.